EarthObservationSimulator/orbitpy/docs/orbitpy.util_module.rst

 ^^^^^^^^^^^^^^^

 This class is used to store and handle the orbit state (i.e. the date, position and velocity of satellite).
 The ``from_dict(.)`` and
-``to_dict(.)`` functions can be used to convert from and to python dictionary representations.
+``to_dict(.)`` functions can be used to convert from/to python dictionary representations.
 The :class:`propcov.AbsoluteDate` and
 :class:`propcov.OrbitState` objects are used to maintain the date and state respectively.
 Note that :class:`propcov.OrbitState` and :class:`orbitpy.util.OrbitState` classes are different.
-The class also provides several staticmethods to convert propcov-class representations to/from inbuilt python datatypes.
+The class also provides several staticmethods to convert date, orbit-state propcov-class representations to/from inbuilt python datatypes.

 Examples
 ----------